tom-howard/ros2/docs/course/part5.md

     The `feedback_callback` will be executed every time a new feedback message is received from the server.

-1. In order to define what we want to do with these feedback messages we need to define this *yet another* new method of the `CameraSweepActionClient()` class.
+1. In order to define what we want to do with these feedback messages we need to add *yet another* new method to the `CameraSweepActionClient()` class.
 Underneath the `get_result_callback()` class method that we defined earlier, add this new one as well:

     ```py
     def feedback_callback(self, feedback_msg):